chenc17/MiningForHope/README.md

 ## Synopsis:  <br />
-This project "scrapes" friend or follower information from a Twitter account and classifiers the friends or followers into two broad classes:  <br />
-organizations that are fighting human trafficking and everyone else
+This project "scrapes" friend or follower information from a Twitter account and classifies the friends or followers into two broad classes:  organizations that are fighting human trafficking and everyone else

 ##Requirements:
 * Python 3.5